leocornus/leocornus.buildout.boilerplate/simple-php.rst

 #. clone the boilerplate, update submodule
 #. check the dependences for MariaDB, PHP and Nginx,
+   (TODO: a buildout part to check dependences and install them)
 #. edit the buildout-local.php to fit your local environment
-#. bootstrap (python bootstrap.py) the project. boilerplate.
+#. bootstrap (python bootstrap.py) the project.
-#. build MariaDB
-#. build PHP and PHP-FPM, PHP depends on MariaDB
-#. build Nginx web server
+#. execute the initialization buildout parts, **buildout-init.cfg**.
+   bin/buildout -N -c buildout-init.cfg
-#. build the phpinfor app
+#. execute the buildout: **bin/buildout -N**
-#. build Nodejs and Parsoid
-#. build Java and Elasticsearch server
-#. build the wpmw app, WordPress and MediaWiki
+#. start all services by using supervisord.

 Dependences list
 ''''''''''''''''